Angkor Wat sunrise Top Tips for Visiting Angkow Wat at Dawn by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Beep.
 Beep.
 Beep.
 My eyes snapped open at the sound of my alarm and in the complete darkness I groped the bedside table in search of my phone.
 The bright screen showed 4:00am – a ridiculous hour for an alarm to be beeping – and under normal circumstances I would be irked, but I was already alert and awake.
-The only way to see an Angkor Wat sunrise is to arrive before dawn – and I couldn’t wait to see the spectacle with my own eyes.

 Our Angkor Wat Sunrise Experience

-We had already spent a full day visiting the Siem Reap temples with an Angkor Wat tour guide and learning about the history, so our early morning visit was simply about appreciating the beauty of an Angkor sunrise.
 We quietly slipped out of our room and whispered greetings to the hotel staff.
-We waded into the darkness toward Mr. Rotha, who was acting as our Angkor Wat guide for the morning (in addition to being our tuk tuk driver).
+We waded into the darkness toward Mr. Rotha.
+In addition to being our tuk tuk driver, he was acting as our Angkor Wat guide for the morning

 The colors in the sky never stopped changing as the sun emerged from the horizon, bouncing light in every direction.
 When the sky changed from purple to pink to pale yellow, the crowds dispersed and we took in the view of Angkor Wat backlit by a morning sky.
 We didn’t linger though….we had more Angkor Temple exploration ahead of us.

-Tips For Visiting Angkor Wat At Sunrise
+Tips For Visiting Angkor Wat at Sunrise

 Walking to temple for Angkor Wat Sunrise